leadblacktech/leadblacktech.github.io/README.md

  Get To Know Me: ⚡

 - Network Engineer!
-- Manufactoring Engineering is in my Blood.
+- Manufacturing Engineering is in my Blood.
 - I'm a 3d Model Creator!
 - My hobby is called Photogrammetry.
 - I create games in UnReal Engine.